tcroshaw/tcroshaw.github.io/capstone/index.md

 ### Next steps:

-For the next stage of the investigation I will refine my NLP processes by continuing to look at groups of key words and investigate topic modelling.
-I will then begin to trial machine learning models to use in algorithm development.
+The next stage of the investigation will refine the NLP processes by continuing to look at groups of key words and investigate topic modelling.
+I will then trial different algorithms to .

 ---